Megan Fox is creating

 Denver, CO, USA

 Why does independence matter?I don't make games featuring bald, white male protagonists.
 I make games about lesbian private detectives with bigger balls than anybody else on the force.
 I make games about disowned cat heiresses, fighting to make an honest living in a world that assumes they're criminals because of their species.
-I make games about crazy cat lady firefighters.
+I make games about crazy cat lady firefighters (Jones On Fire, on Steam).

 In short, I don't make normal games.
 They're quirky.
 Quirky is great if you're independent.
 But when you're not, and have to talk to a publisher, and take their money, the quirky bits are usually the first to go.